nitinkumar018/Chatbot-development-using-Rasa/README.md

 # Project: Chatbot development using Rasa
-## Rasa provides a framework for developing AI chatbot (chatgpt) that uses natural language understanding (NLU).
-ChatGPT is a Large Language Model (LLM) created by OpenAI
+## Rasa provides a framework for developing AI chatbot that uses natural language understanding (NLU)
 ## chatbot is created on anaconda prompt using rasa framework
 ## first we created a new environment and then installed all the dependencies required in this project
 ## nlu file is a file in which we write all the questions which a user can ask to a chatbot.
 It includes intent and examples